tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/random/test_clickhouse_arm.md

 ---
 id: test_clickhouse_arm
-title: Testing ClickHouse on ARM
+title: Test ClickHouse on ARM
-description:
+description: Want to test ClickHouse on ARM, but you're using a different machine?
+Here's how to test ClickHouse on ARM without getting an ARM instance from a cloud provider.
 tags:
   - intermediate
   - random
 ---

-# Testing ClickHouse on ARM
+# Test ClickHouse on ARM

 Sometimes you need to investigate bugs on architectures that you don't have readily available.
 For example, you might only have x86 machines, but need to test on ARM.
 You can get an ARM instance through most cloud providers, but you might not want to incur the cost.